Best DJ Software For Beginners in 2024

 Unlike Serato and Pioneer DJ, there are no subscription models with Traktor Pro.
 It’s £89 and that’s for everything, straight out of the gate.

 Though it’s more expensive up front, if you’re in this for the long run it’ll save you money over a year, and beyond.
-There is a free version of Traktor called Traktor DJ 2, though it’s very much an entry-level software designed to get people interested in DJing with very limited functionality.
+Traktor offers a free version called Traktor DJ 2, which is entry-level software designed to introduce beginners to DJing, with limited functionality.
 Pro offers a whole lot more so we’d recommend upgrading from the off.

 Traktor Pro 3 is extremely powerful, with up to four decks for tracks, as well as Remix Decks, Stem Decks and Sampler Decks, which we’ll get into later.